DavidNHill/JSMinesweeper/README.md

 ![Solver 50/50](resources/ReadmeImages/Solver5050-2.jpg)

 A *pseudo-50/50* is a situation where a set of tiles is either safe or part of a 50/50.
 If it is part of a 50/50 then it is correct to guess immediately.
-If it is safe it is correct to guess immediately.
+If it is safe it is also correct to guess immediately.

 The solver can discover
 - 2-tile pseuso-50/50s